AnmolDhall/DeployWebApp-AWS-ElasticBeanstalk/README.md

 Select Platform as "Tomcat" and platform branch as "Tomcat 7 with Java 7 running on 64bit Amazon Linux".

-Now, select option 'upload the source code from local file' and upload the source code .zip file and click "Create environment".
+Now, select option 'upload the source code from local file' and upload the source code nodejs.zip file and click "Create environment".

 Once the enviornmnet update completed successfully, it will reflect the Health as "ok" and in "Green" color.